jpm369/mango/README.md

 # mango
-04/29/18 - Currently fixing some issues with the hardklor wrapper
+04/29/18 - Currently fixing some issues with the hardklor wrapper, as a quick fix you can add the /mango/hardklor folder to your path and that should work.

 Extracts precursor masses from chimeric spectra of cleavable cross-linkers